DRIVER'S EDUCATION / HEALTH / PHYSICAL EDUCATION COURSE DESCRIPTIONS

 Social Behavior – proper social behavior is to be stressed in group activities, team play, and class interaction.
 Development of healthy peer relationships, respect for authority, and good habits relative to the care of the equipment and facilities are priorities in the emphasis of good social behavior.

-Emotional Development – emotional development is emphasized and encouraged as we develop self-assurance and self-confidence through improvement of individual skills and fostered through the development of knowledge and skills.
+Emotional Development – emotional development is emphasized and encouraged as we develop self-assurance and self-confidence through the improvement of individual skills and fostered through the development of knowledge and skills.

-Leadership – we will provide opportunities for natural development of leadership qualities through class activities.
+Leadership – we will provide opportunities for the natural development of leadership qualities through class activities.
 An attempt is to be made to develop the ability to function as a team player; that is the students are to be helped to understand the need to function as a member of the group.